Applying to HEOP

 - Official high school transcript or copy of GED scores.

-- Two letters of recommendations (teacher, guidance counselor, employer, etc.)
+- Two letters of recommendation (teacher, guidance counselor, employer, etc.)

 - Submit SAT and/or ACT test scores.

-Note: Strong candidates, reviewed and determined by the HEOP committee, will be invited to participate in a mandatory interview and HEOP testing session.
+Strong candidates, reviewed and determined by the HEOP committee, will be invited to participate in a mandatory interview.

 Academic Policies

-Freshmen must attend a five-week academic Pre-freshman Summer Program.
-All students are required to pursue their studies on a full-time basis and are required to use academic support services such as advisement, counseling, and tutoring throughout their college career.
+First-year students must attend a five-week academic Pre-First-Year Summer Program.
+All students are required to pursue their studies on a full-time basis and are required to use academic support services such as advisement, counseling, and tutoring throughout their academic career.

 HEOP Financial Aid